• Home

 Of course, playing with pretend weapons can be dangerous, so it’s important always to play safely and use appropriate props.

-This 13-page Pirate Pretend Play workbook is a real ‘treasure’ when it some to worksheets that will evoke hours and hours of pretend play but also allow your child to add in a little creativity and motor skills practice by making their own pirate hat, treasure chest or eye patch.
+This 13-page Pirate Pretend Play workbook is a real ‘treasure’ when it comes to worksheets that will evoke hours and hours of pretend play but also allow your child to add in a little creativity and motor skills practice by making their own pirate hat, treasure chest, or eye patch.

 Finally, let’s look at what life was like for pirates on board a ship.
 Pirates had to perform various tasks to keep the ship running smoothly.
 For example, they had to cook meals using limited resources and keep the ship clean and tidy.
 (You can thank me for helping you get them to clean their rooms at any time)